-The process for making a yeast starter without a stir plate is the same as making one with a stir plate except that you will need to manually stir the starter during fermentation.
-Once you have followed the steps to make wort and add your yeast, gently swirl the starter every couple of hours until it has reached high krausen, about 18-36 hours.
+The process for making a yeast starter without a stir plate is the same as making one with a stir plate except that you will need to manually stir the starter during fermentation to add oxygen.
+Make wort, add your yeast, and gently swirl the starter every couple of hours until it has reached high krausen, about 18-36 hours.

 A brewer’s ability to make a yeast starter is essential.
 Making more yeast is beneficial since most yeast packets used for home brewing only contain enough yeast to brew a lower gravity ale.
 To be able to brew lagers or a higher gravity ale, more yeast is required.
 It can get quite expensive if you are using packets or vials to create a brew.
 Read on to find out how to make a successful yeast starter without a stir plate.

 Why do you need a stir plate for a yeast starter?